morishan20/website-design-assignment/README.md

 ## Frequent User (Deshan):
 As a frequent traveller and engineer, I want a clean and organised travel planning website that allows me to clearly view, edit, and update my daily itineraries quickly so that I can manage both business and leisure trips efficiently without wasting time.

+## Tasks Deshan will perform on the website:

+- Open the website

+-	Navigate to the “My Plans” Section

+-	View previously created trip plans

+-	Select an existing trip

+-	Edit destinations or daily activities

+-	Add or remove activities

+-	Rearrange Itinerary days

+-	Review the updated trip summary

+-	Save the updated plan